-During the three-months ended March 31, 2013, we continued to expand our existing product lines and flavors and further developed our markets.
+During the six-months ended June 30, 2013, we continued to expand our existing product lines and flavors and further developed our markets.
 In particular, we continued to focus on developing and marketing beverages that fall within the category generally described as the "alternative" beverage category.
-During the three-months ended March 31, 2013, we introduced the following products:
+During the six-months ended June 30, 2013, we introduced the following products:

-- Monster Mini's, 12-packs in 8-ounce size cans (January 2013). - Peace Tea® iced teas, 12-packs in 8.4-ounce size cans (February 2013). - Muscle MonsterTM Energy Shakes, non-carbonated energy shakes with 25-grams of protein (March 2013). - Monster Rehab® Tea + Pink Lemonade + Energy (March 2013). - Monster Energy® Ultra Blue, a carbonated energy drink which contains zero calories and zero sugar (March 2013). - · Java Monster® Kona Cappuccino (March 2013). - · Hansen's® Sparkling beverages, a line of 10-calorie beverages with all natural sweeteners (March 2013).
+- Monster Mini's, 12-packs in 8-ounce size cans (January 2013). - Peace Tea® iced teas, 12-packs in 8.4-ounce size cans (February 2013). - Muscle Monster® Energy Shakes, non-carbonated energy shakes with 25-grams of protein (March 2013). - Monster Rehab® Tea + Pink Lemonade + Energy (March 2013). - Monster Energy® Ultra Blue, a carbonated energy drink which contains zero calories and zero sugar (March 2013). - · Java Monster® Kona Cappuccino (March 2013). - Hansen's® Sparkling beverages, a line of 10-calorie beverages with all natural sweeteners (March 2013). - Peace Tea® Peach and Sno-Berry, ready-to-drink iced teas (June 2013).

 In the normal course of business we discontinue certain products and/or product lines.
-Those products or product lines discontinued during the three-months ended March 31, 2013, either individually or in aggregate, did not have a material adverse impact on our financial position, results of operations or liquidity.
+Those products or product lines discontinued during the three- and six-months ended June 30, 2013, either individually or in aggregate, did not have a material adverse impact on our financial position, results of operations or liquidity.